-Kelham Island Museum- The Kelham Island Museum is an industrial museum on Alma Street, alongside the River Don, in the centre of Sheffield, England.
+Kelham Island Museum- Students can visit many museums near their student housing in Sheffield.
+The Kelham Island Museum is an industrial museum on Alma Street, alongside the River Don, in the centre of Sheffield, England.
 It was opened in 1982.

 Weston Park Museum- This is a museum in Sheffield, South Yorkshire, England.
 It is the city’s largest museum and is housed in a Grade II listed building and managed by Museums Sheffield.

 The National Emergency Services Museum- The National Emergency Services Museum is in Sheffield, England.
 It is a self-funded organisation dedicated to the preservation of the history of the Emergency Services and their communities.
 The National Emergency Services Museum is housed in a unique Victorian combined Police, Fire and Ambulance station on West Bar, opposite the Law Courts of Sheffield City Centre.
 In this Tardis-like building, we house a treasure trove of items, from a 47-foot lifeboat to the Insurance Fire Brigade’s beer tokens!